-This paleo chocolate sauce is so easy to make that it takes under 30 seconds!
-Cocoa powder, coconut oil sweetened with pure maple syrup.
-Such a thin consistency, yet so rich, and decadent in taste.
-It's a surefire fondue pleaser and is vegan too.
+This paleo chocolate sauce is so easy to make that it takes well under 30 seconds!
+Cocoa powder, and coconut oil sweetened with pure maple syrup.
+Such a thin consistency.
+This chocolate sauce tastes wonderfully rich and decadent and is vegan too.
+It's a surefire fondue pleaser!

-While I'm usually not a sauce girl I was craving a sweet dessert sauce, that was also healthy, but wouldn't kill my skin, mess with my sugar levels, or cause a sugar-high.
-And I wanted it to be something chocolaty.
+While I'm usually not a chocolate sauce girl I was craving a sweet dessert sauce, that was also healthy, but wouldn't kill my skin, mess with my sugar levels, or cause a sugar high.
+Naturally, it had to be sugar-free chocolate.
+Most fondue chocolate sauces are high in sugar, and rich in dairy.
+My chocolate sauce would be dark, and full of rich flavor.
+It soon became apparent that strawberries would be a perfect pair.

-Chocolate covered strawberries were the answer but I didn't have any chocolate bars.
-I had organic strawberries.
+Chocolate-covered strawberries were the answer but I didn't have any chocolate bars.

 Cocoa powder, coconut oil, and maple syrup.
 Pairing the three together in a small bowl and warmed makes an unreal paleo chocolate sauce!
-It was simple, and nutrient-dense by using coconut oil.
-These ingredients made the chocolate sauce feel velvety and smooth in consistency while tasting full-bodied and rich in flavor.
+It was simple and full of flavor by using unrefined coconut oil.
+These ingredients made the chocolate sauce feel velvety and smooth in texture while tasting full-bodied and rich in flavor as I originally wanted.

 The secrets of using coconut oil in chocolate making